How To Grow This Exotic Tree-Jacaranda mimosifolia

 This tree, like many, can be infested with aphids and scale, which can be treated with insecticidal soap.
 The Jacaranda can be negatively affected by too little water or too much fertilizer.
 Annual feeding is sufficient.

 What To Do If Your Jacaranda Does Not Bloom

 Here are the issues most likely to affect blooming

-- Age of the tree: Jacaranda first bloom between the ages of 2-14 years from planting.
+- Age of the tree: Jacaranda first blooms between the ages of 2-14 years from planting.
 A wide range-the earliest blooms come from grafted trees.

-- Moisture, overwatering is most negative, the trees often bloom well in drought conditions.
+- Moisture and overwatering is the most negative; the trees often bloom well in drought conditions.

-- Excessive wind, particularly with salt, are negative.
+- Excessive wind, particularly with salt, is negative.
 Plant the tree in a position allowing some protection from heavy winds.

 Jacaranda for Pollinators

 The iconic feature of the Jacaranda is the bright, bell-shaped tubular, purple inflorescence with thousands of flowers.
 The tube actually has a flat landing pad for the convenience of the bees.
 They land on it, drink the nectar and carry the pollen forward.

 The tubular flowers attract hummingbirds, also.
 I work on pollinator gardens, but often I think we underestimate the value of trees for pollinators.